hashicorp/vault-plugin-secrets-gcp/README.md

 Scripted method.

-1. A Terraform project sets up the necessary gcp service account & credentials necessary.
+1. A Terraform project sets up the necessary gcp service account & credentials.
    You can configure the project id via this environment variable: `TF_VAR_GOOGLE_CLOUD_PROJECT_ID` or paste it in the terminal when prompted.